UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 What does the line: ``altered = original`` do?

-It binds the name: "altered" to the same object that "original" is bound to.
+It binds the name "altered" to the same object that "original" is bound to.

 That is, there is only one list, even though it is referred to by two names.
 So when you mutate (or change) that list from *either* name, the changes show up when you refer to it by the other name.